Economic commentary

 Summary

-- Headline UK consumer price inflation eased to 1.7% in September, down from 2.2% in August and below the Bank of England’s 2% target for the first time since 2021.
+- UK consumer price inflation rose by 2.6% over the year to March, down from 2.8% in February, and remaining above the Bank of England’s target of 2%.

 Recent economic data